Frat’s Dragonkin: The Banished Guide -

 A complete list of skills can be found in game by looking through the "Skill" and "Modifier" tabs on the hex fragments loot filter.
 You can also find all of the character skills and wyrmling skills in the Codex (found in the Game Guide via the pause screen), or at the Master of Fragments (provided he and the wyrmling skills are unlocked in they city you are in).

 I also created and embedded a Google Sheet below, which lists all of the skills and modifiers in the game.
+It includes information about skill mechanics, bugs, and additional notes from me.
 It should be easier to search than the list in game, particularly by using the CTRL + F function to easily search all skills at once for a specific detail (keyword, cost, et cetera).
-I also added information about each skill's mechanics, as well as notes for some of the skills.

 Between the character skills and their modifiers, then wyrmling skills and their modifiers, there are an insane number of combinations and choices on how to make a build.
 The vast majority of combinations should work, probably on all game difficulties, but just not as efficiently as the optimal builds.
 One of the best things about this system is that you are able to really customize how you want to kill things, without being stuck only using the skills with a special piece of gear to buff it (as with most ARPGs).